 Is the program fee deposit refundable?

 When a student is offered a place at SHAD, they are asked to send in a deposit towards their program fee.
 That deposit is refundable before noon on April 5, 2018, less a $250 administration fee.
-After this date, a partial refund may be considered.
+After this date, a partial refund may be considered, contact us for details.
 There will be no refund of the program fee for any reason during the program.

 During the program, can friends or family visit students?